WAcry/wacry.github.io/content/posts/1735112650761-0-1-Knapsack-Problem/index.md

          \text{dp}[i-1][j - s_i] + v_i
            < \text{dp}[i-1][j],
        $$
-       then it means that "not selecting the i-th item" has a greater value, and the number of solutions inherits the number of solutions when not selecting:
+       then it means that "not selecting the i-th item" has a greater value, and the number of schemes inherits the number of schemes when not selecting:
        $$
          \text{dp}[i][j] = \text{dp}[i-1][j],
          \quad